mesnitu/EasyPopulate-4.0/README.md

 This will bring the fields configuration section, where you can make your changes.

 By default, **all fields names are enable, no reports, no default names are set**.
+> NOTE: For now, the product rewards field is the only one disable by default, since it belongs to another module.
+If you want to use it, you'll have to create a customized file.

 If no customize layout is created, this is the export configuration.
 If this configuration suits your needs, you may disable this configuration table and simply use the Bookx default export link.